Does aerobic fitness help to beat the heat?

 Background & Objective

-Aerobic fitness and environmental conditions (e.g. air temperature and humidity) are factors that require a coach’s attention and adaptation strategies in order to maximise performance, especially with sports played outdoors (e.g. soccer).
+Aerobic fitness and environmental conditions (e.g. air temperature and humidity) require a coach’s attention and adaptation strategies to maximise performance, especially with outdoor sports (e.g. football).

 Improvements in aerobic fitness increase resiliency to (high) workload, but does it also lessen the impact of environmental stress?
-This study set out to examine the individual impact, as well as, the collective relationship between environmental conditions and aerobic fitness on performance.
+This study investigated the individual impact, and the collective effect of environmental conditions and aerobic fitness on performance.

 What They Did